 "When I first met my husband, he was a faggot, junkie, poet.
 Well, he stopped being a faggot, he kicked the junk, and he hasn't written a word since last spring."

-- In The Fairly Oddparents episode "Chin-dred Spirits", Timmy grows bored with the Crimson Chin comics because the superhero's become a sobbing wreck out of loneliness in his latest issues, so Timmy wishes him a girlfriend, the superheroine Golden Locks.
-He then wishes to see next month's issue in hopes to see some long-awaited superhero action, and finds that the Chin's fallen so head-over-heels that the comic's become absolutely mushy.
+- In The Fairly Oddparents episode "Chin-dred Spirits", Timmy grows bored with the Crimson Chin comics because the superhero has become a sobbing wreck of loneliness in the most recent issues, so Timmy wishes for a girlfriend for him, the superheroine Golden Locks.
+He then wishes to see next month's issue in the hope of seeing some long-awaited superhero action and finds that the Chin's fallen so head-over-heels that the comics become absolutely mushy.

 - In a parody of John Lennon and Yoko Ono, in The Simpsons episode "Homer's Barbershop Quartet", after Barney (who is the best vocalist in the Be Sharps) begins dating a Japanese conceptual artist, he creates an awful conceptual song which is basically a repeat of the Japanese artist saying "Number 8" over a loop of Barney belching.

-- In the South Park episode "The Succubus", lady's man Chef finally finds true love only for his sensual baritone singing voice to turn into that of a high-pitched dweeby white guy.
-As is evident from the title, his fiancée' turns out to be a soul-draining succubus.
+- In the South Park episode "The Succubus", ladies' man Chef finally finds true love... only for his sensual baritone singing voice to turn into that of a high-pitched dweeby white guy.
+As is evident from the title, his fiancée turns out to be a soul-draining succubus.

 - Averted in the Oscar-winning short "The Danish Poet" - Caspar falls into a depression after his beloved marries another man, and only becomes productive again once they are reunited.